ISTH Guidelines recommend CABLIVI* for acute aTTP events—initial and relapsing3,6

 Identifying aTTP is crucial for initiation of an appropriate therapeutic strategy

-According to ISTH Guidelines: Treatment of relapses for a patient previously diagnosed with aTTP could be started safely based on clinical grounds without the need for a confirmatory ADAMTS13 test3
+According to ISTH TTP Guidelines, treatment of relapses for a patient previously diagnosed with aTTP could be started safely based on clinical grounds without the need for a confirmatory ADAMTS13 test3

 Select US labs testing ADAMTS13 activity, inhibitors, and antibodies